d3zit/graylog/README.md

 Place that secret in the configuration for password_secret (GRAYLOG_PASSWORD_SECRET)

-Pick an admin password. (e.g. pincopallino)
-Hash that password using the command
+Run the command
 ```
 echo -n "Enter Password: " && head -1 </dev/stdin | tr -d '\n' | sha256sum | cut -d" " -f1
 ```

-Place the password hash (from step 4) in the configuration for root_password_sha2 (GRAYLOG_ROOT_PASSWORD_SHA2) Then run the script
+Enter the admin password that you'd like to use and place the password hash in the docker-compose.yml for root_password_sha2 (GRAYLOG_ROOT_PASSWORD_SHA2)

+Then run the script

 ```